Jchow2/python-market-segmentation-analysis/README.md

 ---

-# **Usage**
+# **Procedure**

-To start the market segmentation analysis, run the relevant scripts as outlined below:
+This market segmentation analysis was ran with the relevant scripts as outlined below:

 1. **Data Preparation:** Prepare and clean the data using the `data_preparation.py` script: